vsbuffalo/vincebuffalo-website/content/blog/2016-04-03-x-ancestry.md

 genetic ancestors —the subset of ancestors that you share genetic material with— vary back through the generations.
-With these concepts reviewed, we'll look at the genealogy that includes all of our *X ancestors*, which due to the special inheritance pattern of the X chromosome is only a subset of genealogies.
+With these concepts reviewed, we'll look at the genealogy that includes all of our *X ancestors*, which due to the special inheritance pattern of the X chromosome is only a subset of one's genealogy.
 The embedded X genealogy has some properties that impact how segments of DNA are shared between individuals with recent common ancestry (e.g. 6<sup>th</sup> degree cousins), which we look at through a simple probability model.
 Finally, we'll look at what we can learn about the